-- Your CV. - Transcripts of all university-level results. - A brief statement of research interests, related to the topics below (1 page).
-Please include any previous research experience, however minor, with details of the research project and supervisor.
+- Your CV. - Transcripts of all university-level results. - A brief statement of research interests (1 page).
+Please include all previous research experience, with details of the research project and supervisor.
+Please indicate which of the projects listed below you are interested in.